geekywrites/datascience/README.md

 Part 4:- [100+ Free Machine Learning Books]

-Give a 🌟 if it's useful and share with other Datascience Enthusiasts.
+Give a 🌟 if it's useful and share with other Data Science Enthusiasts.

 # Data-Scientist-Roadmap (2021)